Doing Business in Upland

 GO-Biz California Competes Tax Credit

-On March 9, the Governor’s Office of Business and Economic Development (GO-Biz) will be accepting applications for the California Competes Tax Credit (CCTC).
-There are over $70 million in tax credits available during this application period for businesses that are expanding and adding full-time jobs in the state.
-The deadline to submit applications is Monday, March 30, at 11:59 p.m.
-(Pacific Time) and the online application website will automatically close once this deadline has passed.
-The online application can be accessed by clicking here.
+The Governor’s Office of Business and Economic Development (GO-Biz) will be accepting applications for the California Competes Tax Credit (CCTC).
+A total of $394 million in California Competes Tax Credit is available during this application period for businesses that are expanding and adding full-time jobs in the state.

 If you have any questions regarding the CCTC program or application process, please call (916) 322-4051 or email CalCompetes@gobiz.ca.gov.